What is ADD/ADHD?

 There are three types of symptoms that tend to correlate with ADD and ADHD in children.
 Some children will have symptoms from all three categories.
 Some will have hyperactivity and impulsivity symptoms but are able to pay attention.
 Those with ADD, do not suffer from the symptom of hyperactivity.

-Children with inattention are easily distracted.
+1. INATTENTION: Children with inattention are easily distracted.
 They can’t follow directions or finish tasks, appear not to listen, make careless mistakes, are forgetful about daily activities, have problems organizing tasks, avoid sitting still, lose things and tend to daydream.

-ADHD in children can result in squirming, fidgeting or bouncing behavior.
+2. HYPERACTIVITY: ADHD in children can result in squirming, fidgeting or bouncing behavior.
 They often struggle to stay seated, have difficulty playing quietly and are always moving and excessively talking.

-Impulsive children have a difficult time taking turn, blurt out answers, and often interrupt others.
+3. IMPULSIVITY: Impulsive children have a difficult time taking turn, blurt out answers, and often interrupt others.

 Children with ADD and ADHD are at higher risk for developing oppositional defiant disorder, conduct disorder, depression, anxiety disorders, learning disabilities and Tourette’s syndrome.
-They are also at higher risk to try drugs and alcohol in their future in an attempt to self medicate their symptoms.
+They are also at higher risk to try drugs and alcohol in their future in an attempt to self-medicate their symptoms.
 50% of children will continue to struggle with this disorder into adulthood.

-ADD and ADHD AND SPECIAL EDUCATION:
+ADD/ADHD AND SPECIAL EDUCATION:

 A particular challenge for children with ADD and ADHD is that this disorder is NOT listed as one of the 13 qualifying categories of learning disabilities identified by the Individuals with Disabilities Education Act (IDEA) because these are medical conditions, not learning disabilities.

 Parents are often angry and confused when their school tells them that their child does not qualify for special education when their doctor has just told them their child has ADD or ADHD.
 But, like everything in education, things are not set in stone.
 There are two possible paths of assistance for students with severe ADD or ADHD.

 If you feel your child’s ability to learn is being adversely affected by their ADD or ADHD, you should ask your school for a student study team (SST) meeting.
 Special education law is written so that each IEP team can determine what a child needs in order to be successful.
-If the team determines that modifications are appropriate for your child, they can be implemented through a 504 plan.
-Section 504 states that any child with a disability that affects a major life activity, such as learning, is subject to appropriate accommodations or modifications.
-This includes ADD and ADHD in children.
+If the IEP team determines that modifications are appropriate for your child, they can be implemented through a 504 plan.
+Section 504 states that any child with a disability or medical condition affecting a major life activity, such as learning, is subject to appropriate accommodations or modifications.
+This includes ADD and ADHD.